Patient education: Birth control; which method is right for me? (Beyond the Basics)

 Spermicide — Spermicides are chemical substances that destroy sperm.
 They are available in most pharmacies without a prescription.
 Spermicides are available in a variety of forms including gel, foam, cream, film, suppository, and tablet.

 Tubal ligation — Tubal ligation is a sterilization procedure for women that surgically cuts, blocks, or seals the fallopian tubes to prevent pregnancy.
 The procedure is usually done in an operating room as a day surgery.
 Women who have recently delivered a baby can undergo tubal ligation before going home.
 The procedure may be done at another time as well.
 A separate article discusses tubal ligation.
-(See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)".)
+(See "Patient education: Permanent sterilization procedures for women (Beyond the Basics)".)

 Essure — Essure is a permanent birth control method in which tiny coils are placed into a woman's fallopian tubes.
 The tissue within the fallopian tubes grows into the coil, blocking them three months after placement in most women.
 The procedure can be performed in the doctor’s office under local anesthesia (medicine is injected into the cervix to prevent pain).
 A back up method of birth control (eg, pills, condoms) is needed until you have a test confirming that the fallopian tubes are completed blocked; this is usually performed three months after coil placement.

 Vasectomy — Vasectomy is a sterilization procedure for men that cuts or blocks the vas deferens, the tubes that carry sperm from the testes.
 It is a safe, highly effective procedure that can be performed in a doctor's office under local anesthesia.
 Following vasectomy, you must use another method of birth control (eg, condoms) for approximately three months, until testing confirms that no sperm are present in the semen.
 A separate article discusses vasectomy.
-(See "Patient information: Vasectomy (Beyond the Basics)".)
+(See "Patient education: Vasectomy (Beyond the Basics)".)

 OTHER BIRTH CONTROL METHODS